Grouse Mountain is one of the North Shore Mountains of the Pacific Ranges in North Vancouver, British Columbia, Canada.

-What the Pinnacle Hotel at the Pier looks like as we search for breakfast.
+What the Pinnacle Hotel at the Pier looks like, from across the street, as we search for breakfast.

 Plan A was to hop on the city bus to the Capilano Suspension Bridge first then Grouse Mountain as the bridge was the destination the bus would pass by first.
 But we had to go with Plan B and go to Grouse Mountain first.
 Why?
 We both hadn't been on a city bus in years and years and years.
 Back in Hawaii we're used to riding a trolley that'd stop at "every" trolley stop.
 When we saw the Capilano Suspension Bridge entrance, we got so excited... pointing and saying, "there it is!"
 But next thing we knew, the bus passed our stop.
 What happened?
 Dang!
 We forgot to pull the hanging cord or press that button to indicate to the driver that you wanted to get off.
 We had to just laugh at each other!!!

-Purchased Ultimate Experience passes ($52.95/adult) that includes: access to the mountain via round-trip Skyride, the Lumberjack Show, Ranger Talks at the Grizzly Bear Habitat, movies in their Theatre in the Sky, Ride 4,100 feet above sea level on the Peak Chairlift, and a visit to the iconic wind turbine The Eye of the Wind so we can stand inside the clear-glass viewPOD at the top for 360-degree views.
+Purchased Ultimate Experience passes ($52.95/adult) that includes: access to the mountain via the Skyride (1-mi. journey); the Lumberjack Show; Ranger Talks at the Grizzly Bear Habitat; movies in their Theatre in the Sky; Ride 4,100 feet above sea level on the Peak Chairlift; and a visit to the iconic wind turbine - The Eye of the Wind so we can stand inside the clear-glass viewPOD at the top for 360-degree views.

 We stood inside a wind turbine on the on The Eye of the Wind.
 An elevator up to the viewPOD™, 58 metres above the Peak of Vancouver.
 You get a lot of sun in that glass enclosed viewPOD™, to be sure to put on that sunscreen.
 It didn't feel like there was a/c up there but the views were worth it!